Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Methods

 \subsection{Participants}

 We recruited a total of 357 participants for this study to play the same cyber-defense provider game.
+Based on the responses provided by the participants regarding their demographics in the form of a survey response\footnote{Some participants declined to provide a response regarding their demographics}, we have 151 males and 190 males in the study.
+Most of our participants are in the age group of 26-35 years and full details regarding their age groups have been provided in Tables 1, 2 and 3 in Appendix A in \nameref{sec:appendix}.
+Additionally, majority of the participants in our experiment had a Bachelor's degree and details have been provided in the Appendix.
 Participants were paid \$2 with the opportunity to earn up to \$4.52 since as mentioned before, they received a bonus of \$0.02 for every attack they prevented.
 Thus, the participants have a motivation to prevent more attacks in order to earn more money.
+Some of the participants did not complete the full length of the game and so we observe slight discrepancies among the group sample sizes for the statistical tests.